-In the case of Chief Officers, other than those who are members of the Executive Leadership Team, and in any case where the proposed total payment is £100,000 or more, the Chief Executive may approve the severance package where the package has been recommended by the Appointments & Remuneration Panel.
+In the case of Chief Officers, other than those who report to members of the Corporate Leadership Team, and in any case where the proposed total payment is £100,000 or more and does not meet the definition of a Special Severance Payment outlined in statutory guidance, then the Chief Executive may approve the severance package where the package has been recommended by the Council's Appointments & Remuneration Panel.
 The council's External Auditor is also consulted about any potential offers to Chief Officers.
-Compensation packages in excess of £100,000 which relate to the Chief Executive will be referred to Strategy Finance & City Regeneration Committee.